Welcome to the Warwickshire Branch of Butterfly Conservation.

 View all of the records submitted online this year.

-Look for: Brimstone, Clouded Yellow, Comma, Green-veined White, Holly Blue, Large White, Orange-tip, Painted Lady, Peacock, Red Admiral, Small Tortoiseshell, Small White,
+Look for: Clouded Yellow, Comma, Green-veined White, Large White, Painted Lady, Peacock, Red Admiral, Small Tortoiseshell, Small White, Speckled Wood,

 Our branch activities are a great way to meet new people, learn more about our butterflies, moths, their habitats and the conservation techniques used to ensure their survival.